tuxonice/state-machine/README.md

 **Events/Transitions:**

-- Client Inquires: Client contacts the agency for the first time (moves from Idle to Initial Contact).
+- Client Inquires: Client contacts the agency for the first time (moves from Start to Initial Contact).
 - Agent Qualifies Client: Agent gathers information about the client’s needs, preferences, and budget (moves from Initial Contact to Qualification).
 - Start Property Search: Agent starts searching for properties (moves from Qualification to Property Search).
 - Property Found: Agent finds a potential property for the client (moves from Property Search to Property Viewing).